 - Student attending a Florida private college or university or an out-of-state institution must complete the paper transient application available here

-- Students applying to Florida private colleges or out-of-state institutions will also need to have their host school complete a Financial Aid Consortium Agreement with FSU Office of Financial Aid
+- Students applying to Florida private colleges or out-of-state institutions must have the FSU Office of Financial Aid complete a Consortium Agreement.

 The Information below only applies to Bright Futures Recipients